Aleign/serverless-localstack-esbuild-dev-template/README.md

 # Serverless-Localstack-Esbuild Boilerplate

-A production-ready development environment for TypeScript-based Serverless v4+ applications running on Localstack.
+A development environment template for TypeScript-based Serverless v4+ applications running on Localstack.
 Features hot-reloading, debugging support, and optimized builds with esbuild.

 ## Features
 - TypeScript support with esbuild